- Live Rates

-The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through the remainder of 2020 and possibly into 2021.
-While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise modestly in 2020.
+The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through much of 2021.
+While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise throughout the rest of the year.

-Here are the latest predictions for the Portland real estate market over the coming months.
+That said, here are the latest predictions for the Portland real estate market for the rest of 2021.

-In April 2020, the national real estate brokerage Redfin reported that the median sales price for homes in Portland had risen to $450,000.
+In April 2021, the real estate research firm Zillow reported that the median sales price for homes in Portland had risen to $511,587.

-The Portland area attracts residents from elsewhere in the country, but there aren’t enough homes to go around.
-This situation is expected to push prices north at a steady pace, and recent predictions for the Portland real estate market suggest it will continue to some degree into 2021.
+The Portland area attracts residents from elsewhere in the country, but there aren’t enough homes to go around at present.
+Consequently, home prices are expected to continue pushing north at a steady pace, and all signs indicate that they will continue to go up for the Portland real estate market for the foreseeable future.

 How tight is the housing supply in Portland?
 Consider this…

-A “balanced” real estate market is considered to have five to six months worth of supply.
-As of early 2020, housing reports showed that Portland had about 2 months’ worth of supply.
+A “balanced” real estate market is considered to have five to six months’ worth of supply.
+As of early 2021, housing reports indicate that Portland had one months’ worth of supply.

 The entire state of Oregon is currently in an inventory crunch, recording the biggest housing supply deficit, according to the research team at Freddie Mac.